Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Data Set

 Two different photons that deposit some of their energy in identical crystals are referred to as overlapping photons.
 To study overlapping photons, we use the simulated events with two overlapping photons only.
 We select events that have exactly two LMs that must fulfill the following selection criteria: \begin{enumerate}[a),itemsep=0.3em, after= ] \item each LM must have reconstructed crystal energies greater than 10~MeV, \item $r^{\gamma_1}_\mathrm{LM_1}\geq0.2$ and $r^{\gamma_1}_\mathrm{LM_1}>r^{\gamma_2}_\mathrm{LM_1}$, \item $r^{\gamma_2}_\mathrm{LM_2}\geq0.2$ and $r^{\gamma_2}_\mathrm{LM_2}>r^{\gamma_1}_\mathrm{LM_2}$. \end{enumerate} We refer to criteria a)-c) as LM \textit{separation criteria} since they ensure that the particles form two separate LMs.
 Additionally, events must meet the \textit{overlap criterion}: \begin{enumerate}[d)] \item each of the two photons must deposit at least 10~MeV energy in shared crystals within a $5\times5$ area around its respective LM. \end{enumerate}

 Figure~\ref{fig:opening_angles} shows the fraction of events accepted by these selections as a function of the simulated opening angle.
-In the scope of this paper, we additionally require LMs to exclusively originate from simulated particles without additional background clusters in the ROI, that is: \begin{enumerate}[e)] \item the two LMs must be the only ones in the ROI and they must be truth-matched to the simulated photons. \end{enumerate} Finally, we remove rare cases of small truth energy depositions and large backgrounds, by requiring: \begin{enumerate}[f)] \item the crystal with the largest truth energy deposition of a photon must be within a $5\times5$ area around its corresponding LM. \end{enumerate} We then create a ROI centered at the midpoint between the two LMs.
-The midpoint between the two LMs used to center the ROI is calculated using the shortest distance between two LMs projected onto the surface of a sphere.
+In the scope of this paper, we additionally require LMs to exclusively originate from simulated particles without additional LMs, e.g. from beam background, in the ROI, that is: \begin{enumerate}[e)] \item the two LMs must be the only ones in the ROI and they must be truth-matched to the simulated photons. \end{enumerate} Finally, we remove rare cases of small truth energy depositions and large backgrounds, by requiring: \begin{enumerate}[f)] \item the crystal with the largest truth energy deposition of a photon must be within a $5\times5$ area around its corresponding LM. \end{enumerate} We then create a ROI centered at the midpoint between the two LMs, calculated using the shortest distance between two LMs projected onto the surface of a sphere.
 The crystal closest to the midpoint is defined as the ROI center.
 The LM positions for this are determined by interpreting the global LM coordinates of their associated crystals as latitude and longitude.
 Figure~\ref{fig:edtwonominal}~(bottom) shows an overlapping photon event with high beam background.

 The truth energy deposition per photon and the reconstructed crystal energy \ereccrystal, crystal time \treccrystal, crystal PSD information (see Sec.\,\ref{sec:ecl}), and the LM positions within the ROI are recorded for each event.